 Friday-Saturday, 10 a.m.-2 a.m.

 All guests must be escorted in and around the building by a resident at all times.
 From 10 a.m. until closing, all guests must sign in and out at the front desk of the lobby (if applicable).
 Photo identification must be left (College ID, driver's license, etc.).
 Residents are responsible for informing their guests of policies, rules, and regulations.
 Students will be held accountable for their guest’s behavior.
 These policies extends to facilities without front desks as well.
+All non-student guests must be 18 years or older unless with their parent/guardian.

 Can I have friends stay overnight?